 However, once again, it is important to discuss this with your relative.
 While most elderly people prefer to live in an area that they know, others see retirement as an opportunity to move to and explore a new area.

 It can be a worrying time when deciding to move an elderly relative into a new home.
-No matter whether it is a nearby retirement complex or a care home, the change in accommodation will provide your elderly relative with a different living experience than what they are used to.
+No matter whether it is a nearby retirement complex or a care home, the change in accommodation will provide your elderly relative with a different living experience than what they are used to; often addressing the elderly relative with adjustments and looking for tips on how to downsize your home and overall living space.
 This is why it is so important to choose the option that is perfect for you all.
 Make sure you follow our top tips above when searching for a retirement complex for your elderly relative.